List of Marvel Comics characters: S: Candy Southern

-Space Phantom
+Southpaw

-The Space Phantoms are a race of creatures appearing in American comic books published by Marvel Comics.
+Southpaw (Sasha Martin) is a character appearing in American comic books published by Marvel Comics.
+The character first appeared in the comic She-Hulk.
+She is Holden Holliway's granddaughter and in the custody of She-Hulk and Awesome Andy.

+Sasha wields a gauntlet of alien origin on her left hand that cannot be removed.
+She has a short temper and will often act without thinking (i.e., destroying her high school because they brought back school uniforms, or attacking the Champion because he took a piece of fruit from her).

 Spear

-Spear (Jasper Daniels) is a character appearing in American comic books published by Marvel Comics.

-Jasper Daniels is the brother of a convict named Jack Daniels and an unnamed brother who operated as Mangler.
+Spear (Jasper Daniels) is the brother of a convict named Jack Daniels and an unnamed brother who operated as Mangler.
 When Jack was dying of an inoperable brain tumor, he was a candidate for the "Power Man" experiments.
 When Jack couldn't survive the early "Power Man" experiments, Spear blamed Noah Burstein and began developing identities that would serve him in his quest to avenge his brother.

 During the Shadowland storyline, Spear appeared as a member of Nightshade's Flashmob.

 After his brother Mangler is attacked by a gang of "preemptive" vigilantes, Spear and the relatives of other ex-cons who had been assaulted resort to asking the Heroes for Hire for help.
 The vigilantes crash the meeting followed by the New York City Police Department.
 In the confusion that follows, Spear is arrested along with Iron Fist.
 Spear is remanded to Ryker's Island where he reunites with his brother Mangler.
-Together, the two form a group with Iron Fist and fellow inmates Gamecock and Big Ben Donovan's son Little Ben.
+Together, the two form a group with Iron Fist and fellow inmates Gamecock and Little Ben.